-Be sure to don’t automatically start including them in your regular newsletter from the start though; you don’t want to spam your contacts and make them dislike you.
-Send a welcome email telling them about your business, make it personal and tell them if they want to be kept informed that they can reply to keep subscribed for example.
+Be sure to don’t automatically start including them in your regular newsletter from the start, though; you don’t want to spam your contacts and make them dislike you.
+Send a welcome email telling them about your business, make it personal, and tell them if they want to be kept informed that they can reply to keep subscribed, for example.

-While not available to everyone yet, this is something to keep your eye out on.
-LinkedIn Newsletters (previously series) is a set of articles you regularly publish on LinkedIn, typically about a specific topic (like most newsletters).
+While not available to everyone yet, this is something to keep your eye out for LinkedIn Newsletters (previously series) is a set of articles you regularly publish on LinkedIn, typically about a specific topic (like most newsletters).

-People can “subscribe” to your newsletter, and the moment they do this, they will get a push, in-app and email notification whenever you publish a new article in the newsletter on LinkedIn.
+People can “subscribe” to your newsletter, and the moment they do this, they will get a push, in-app, and email notification whenever you publish a new article in the newsletter on LinkedIn.

-Although all the previous examples are examples focused on the individuals within your company and the action they can take to help your business to the next level and generate leads, there is also a way for company’s to showcase their brand identity on LinkedIn.
+Although all the previous examples are examples focused on the individuals within your company and the action they can take to help your business to the next level and generate leads, there is also a way for companies to showcase their brand identity on LinkedIn.